endatabas/endb-book/src/sql/queries.md

 ### ROLLBACK

-Inside the scope of a transaction (normally a single HTTP request), `ROLLBACK` is used to return to a savepoint.
+Inside the scope of a stateless "transaction" (normally a single HTTP request), `ROLLBACK` is used to return to a savepoint.
 `ROLLBACK TO <savepoint>` returns to a named savepoint (by name) or an anonymous savepoint (by string UUID).
 When used without a savepoint name, `ROLLBACK` returns to the last anonymous savepoint.